How to Set Up Google Analytics 4 (GA4) in 2024Step-by-Step Guide to Switching From Universal Analytics to Google Analytics 4

 If you created your property (your website’s listing within your Google Analytics account) after October 14, 2020, you’re probably already fully set up with Google Analytics 4.

-To check, login to your Google Analytics account.
-If you haven’t yet set up Google Analytics 4, you should see a notification at the top of the screen, likely telling you that Google has created a basic GA4 property for you.
+To check, log in to your Google Analytics account.
+If you haven’t set up Google Analytics 4, you should see a notification at the top of the screen, likely telling you that Google has created an essential GA4 property for you.

 Plus, if you haven’t dismissed it previously, there’ll also be a popup in the center: